 Creole/Cajun/Acadian is an American regional favorite of mine, because of the spiciness, mostly.

 The recipe is quite simple.
 It’s just a matter of first cleaning the leeks.
 Trim them and slice in half lengthwise.
 Then let running water rinse them off.
-If you need help with the cleaning technique, click here.
+Alternatively, slice the leeks crosswise and place them in a large bowl of water.
+The silt will fall to the bottom.
+Just scoop out the slices and dry on a kitchen towel.

 Place the cleaned leeks in a shallow pan, and cover with water.
 Bring to a soft boil, put a lid on the pan, and let the leeks cook for not more than 10 minutes.
 Using two spoons, carefully place the cooked leeks onto paper towels and let drain and cool off slightly.
 Alternatively, they could be steamed if you have a large enough steamer basket.